whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 We have given a name for a new object, `inf.data`, in which to store the contents of the file 'inflammation\_data.csv'.
 Our object name is descriptive without being too long, shortening 'inflammation' to 'inf' for our convenience.
-We are using the in-built R function `read.csv`, and provide two arguments:
+We use the in-built R function `read.csv`, and provide two arguments:

 -   the name of the file to read in
 -   `header=FALSE`, indicating to R that our file does not have a header